shivannis/xandr-docs-public/xandr-docs/articles/curate/negotiate-deals-with-buyers.md

 ### Step 1.
 Negotiate a deal

 Negotiate a deal with the buyer offline.
-Then ask the buyer for their Xandr member ID so you can set up the deal in Microsoft Curate.
+Then ask the buyer for their Microsoft Advertising member ID so you can set up the deal in Microsoft Curate.

 > [!NOTE]
 > If you have not seen delivery from this bidder previously, be sure to ask the buyer to make sure that the bidder has you (the seller) in an allowlist in their bidder profile.
 This is an important step: if the bidder does not receive traffic from you, the buyer will not be able to buy through the negotiated deal.